Predict, prevent and respond: Building a multi-level approach to GDPR in Office 365.

 All eyes on DLP

 Data Loss Protection is key to GDPR compliance.
 Comprehensive DLP rules need to be set and their efficiency reviewed regularly to ensure that they are working.
-We have a number of DLP reports available across Radar Reporting.
+We have a number of DLP reports available in our Office 365 reporting tool.
 The example below is from our Exchange DLP Report.
 As you can see, this event has matched on the term Credit Card Details, and the subject of the email suggests that a large purchase is being discussed.
 While this example appears to be a fairly comical discussion of yacht-buying, this DLP rule could also catch sophisticated phishing attempts that may have bypassed a spam or malware filter.
 Phishing emails often ask employees to pay an outstanding invoice or send over credit card details for a bogus cause.
 Concerningly, many studies show that if a phishing email manages to get through spam/malware filters and end up in a user’s mailbox, they are likely to interact with it in some way.
 This doesn’t necessarily mean handing over card details straight away, but it does suggest that they will engage – it could be replying, asking a co-worker, or worst-case scenario, complying with the email’s requests.

 SharePoint Online and OneDrive for Business can also contain huge amounts of sensitive data that should also be protected by DLP rules.
 As you can see below, SharePoint Online/ OneDrive for Business DLP reports will also show any matches across these services too.